 We report elevations in skin, breast and stomach cancer mortality from long term occupational exposure to MWF.
 Several excess cancer risks previously reported in this cohort have become closer to the null with extended follow-up.
 Before concluding that MWF exposures are not associated with other cancers, possible attenuation by the healthy worker survivor effect should be excluded.
-If leaving work is a time dependent confounder of future exposure and the outcome and caused by previous exposure, then the Cox model is not adequate.(35) Despite the extensive exposure assessment, large sample size and long follow-up, causal inference methods such as g-methods (36) may also be necessary to avoid underestimation.
+If leaving work is a time dependent confounder of future exposure and the outcome and caused by previous exposure, then the Cox model is not adequate (35).
+Despite the extensive exposure assessment, large sample size and long follow-up, causal inference methods such as g-methods (36) may also be necessary to avoid underestimation.

 Acknowledgements